ilaffey2/activism-scraper/README.md

 3. Open [http://localhost:8000/results](http://localhost:8000/results) with your browser to see the results of the scrape in your terminal.

 4. Finally, open the index.html file in your browser to see the results showing up.

+## Contributing

+Feel free to submit a pull request!
+I am new to web-scraping, and not an expert in javascript, so feedback is always appreciated! :D

+To add a site, scrape the event info from an organization into a JSON, then create a new page for it- have that page return the JSON of events.

+Then, link that site on the main page!

 ## MIT Licence